Our Case Study for Captain Cook Salt

 It was an era where Government ran Door-Darshan TV, which was reaching almost 70 % of the population.
 Private TV channels had just started with Zee TV launching their channels.

 It was decided to select TV as the key medium of communication.
 We took founder membership of Zee TV and as a result got excellent discounts to air our commercials on prime time.
 Hence a combination of Door-Darshan and Zee TV were used to create rapid awareness and interest among potential customers.

-Salt being low interest and low value category, TV commercials were made to show the FREE FLOW and superior quality of product.
+Salt being low interest and low-value category, TV commercials were made to show the FREE FLOW and superior quality of the product.

 Along with using mass media in form of Television to spread the message, retail promotions were done to create visibility at the consumer level.
 Special display windows were created to showcase the product along with attractive point-of-purchase (POP) material.

-To create a buzz around the brand, eating contests were organised in hotels and exhibitions.
+To create a buzz around the brand, eating contests were organized in hotels and exhibitions.
 Attractive vacations were given to distributors as performance incentives.